frederickaplan/fdh/files/PART3/fdh-3-0.md

 Writing systems can also be used to describe shapes.

-As we saw, the shape of curve can be documented using sequences for deformation operations (Leyton’s Generative theory of share and Process Grammar)
+As we also saw that the shape of curve can be documented using sequences for deformation operations (Leyton’s Generative theory of share and Process Grammar)

-The shape of a glyphs can be conventional encode/redocumented/rewritten in a standard character chain (UNICODE)

 ### Image systems